ajepst/XlsToEf/README.md

 This is how you would do an import, in the most basic usage with all the defaults.
 This should work for your basic field imports:
 ```
-var importer = new XlsxToTableImporter(myContext);
+var importer = new XlsxToTableImporter(myDbContext);

 var importMatchingData = new ImportMatchingOrderData
 {
     FileName = "c:\foo.xlsx",               // path to the uploaded file
     Sheet = "Sheet 2",                      // sheet in the excel doc you want to import
-    Selected =                              // entity fields (or just a placeholder, if you use the custom
+    Selected =                              // entity fields (or just a placeholder for the field, if you use
-        new Dictionary<string, string>      //     method below) mapping to the columns in the spreadsheet
+        new List<XlsToEfColumnPair>         //   the custom method below) mapping to the columns in the spreadsheet
         {
-            {"Id", "xlsCol5"},
+            new XlsToEfColumnPair{EfName="Id", XlsName="xlsCol5"},
-            {"ProductCategory", "xlsCol1"},
+            new XlsToEfColumnPair{EfName="ProductCategory", XlsName="xlsCol1"},
-            {"ProductName", "xlsCol2"},
+            new XlsToEfColumnPair{EfName="ProductName", XlsName="xlsCol2"},
         }
 };